 What's a Didikai?
 Why do you describe yourself as one?

-Didikai (diddykay, didicoy) is a Romanichal word for a Romani with mixed blood.
-I am of Kaderash, Russian, German, and Jewish ancestry, with a itty bit of English/Irish hiding in there, somewhere.
+Didikai (diddykay, didicoy) is a Romanichal word for a Romani -- or Gypsy -- of mixed blood.
+I am of Kaderash, Russian, and Ashkenazi Jewish ancestry, with a itty bit of English/Irish hiding in there, somewhere.

 You talk a lot about chronic illness.
 Why?